bahmutov/cypress-if/README.md

 In general, Cypress team considers [conditional testing an anti-pattern](https://on.cypress.io/conditional-testing).
 Thus `cypress-if` should be used only if the test really cannot deterministically execute its steps.

+## No xpath support

+This plugin works by overriding `cy.get`, `cy.find`, and some other Cypress commands.
+It does NOT override the [cy.xpath](https://www.npmjs.com/package/@cypress/xpath) commands that comes from another plugin.
+I personally suggest never using `xpath` selectors (and I wrote `cy.xpath`), the jQuery selectors included with Cypress are much more powerful and less prone to breaking.
+Learn them using [cypress-examples](https://glebbahmutov.com/cypress-examples).

 ## Install

 Add this package as a dev dependency